theheking/intro-to-command-line-hpc/practical_overview/7B_Different_HPC.md

 Workflows for Beginners
 ----------------------------
-Simon Yun has collated an expansive list of workflows, all of which are everyday ways to interact with your HPC of interest.
+Simon Yin has collated an expansive list of workflows, all of which are everyday ways to interact with your HPC of interest.

 1) Find out the queues and their status